 With limited exceptions for emergencies, the State Constitution prohibits the State from undertaking a long-term General Obligation borrowing (i.e., borrowing for more than one year) unless it is authorized in a specific amount for a single work or purpose by the Legislature and approved by voter referendum.
 There is no constitutional limitation on the amount of long-term General Obligation debt that may be so authorized and subsequently incurred by the State.
 However, the Debt Reform Act imposed statutory limitations on all new State-supported debt issued on and after April 1, 2000.
+Legislation included in the Enacted Budget authorized the exclusion of all debt issued in FY 2021 from the calculation of the debt cap, including General Obligation bonds.
 The State Constitution provides that General Obligation bonds, which can be paid without an appropriation, must be paid in equal annual principal installments or installments that result in substantially level or declining debt service payments, mature within 40 years after issuance, and begin to amortize not more than one year after the issuance of such bonds.
 However, general obligation housing bonds must be paid within 50 years after issuance, with principal commencing no more than three years after issuance.
 The Debt Reform Act limits the maximum term of State-supported bonds, including General Obligation bonds, to 30 years, and the State currently has no bonds outstanding with a remaining final maturity that is more than 30 years.